Furniture

 photo source: therussianabroad.com

-Less cluttered, asymmetrical and ornate furniture
+Less overwhelming, asymmetrical and ornate furniture

 sorsa photo: soubrier.com